kwhinnery/Helium/README.md

 # Helium

 Helium is a helper library for [Appcelerator Titanium](http://www.appcelerator.com).
-Helium provides facilities
-for:
+Helium stands back to back with Titanium to rip off the programming equivalent of a soaring metal guitar harmony.
+Helium provides facilities for:

 * Component-oriented UI construction
 * Externalizing and re-using UI properties